mohdjaber000/ninja-forms-conditional-logic/readme.txt

 == Screenshots ==

-To see up to date screenshots, visit the [Ninja Forms](http://wpninjas.com/ninja-forms/) page.
+To see up to date screenshots, visit [NinjaForms.com](http://ninjaforms.com).

 == Installation ==